maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Then complete the question as follows.

-1. In the input, make the model answer `ta1`.
+1. The question expects an in input `A`.
+In this input, make the model answer `ta1`.
 This is a list, and has a different name from the watched point..
 2. Make sure you set "forbid floats" option in the input to be false, if you want to!
 3. Complete the default potential response tree `prt1` as `ATAlgEquiv(ntupleify(A), ntupleify(ta1))`